My Father's Beautiful Brain: How a Traumatic Brain Injury Changed Our Family Forever

 A TBI is "an injury that involves some kind of blunt trauma to the head," says Jennie Ponsford, a professor of neuropsychology at Monash University and director of the Monash Epworth Rehabilitation Research Centre, both in Melbourne.

-It can result from a bad fall, an assault or a motor vehicle accident.
+It can result from a bad fall, an assault or a car accident.
 A concussion is considered a mild traumatic brain injury.
 This distinguishes it from the broader category of acquired brain injuries, which can also be caused by vascular events like a stroke.

 Research estimates that between 64 million and 74 million people globally suffer a TBI each year.
 According to the Centers for Disease Control and Prevention, a quarter of all TBIs in the US are caused by motor vehicle accidents.